wix-incubator/erb/bootstrap/README.md

 ### Rpc

-Rpc client/factory is bundled with `wix-bootstrap-ng`.
+Rpc client/factory is bundled with `wix-bootstrap-ng` and is available under key `rpc` on `context`.

 ### BI